cockroachdb/docs/v21.2/recommended-production-settings.md

     This is especially recommended if you are using local disks with no RAID protection rather than a cloud provider's network-attached disks that are often replicated under the hood, because local disks have a greater risk of failure.
 You can do this for the [entire cluster](configure-replication-zones.html#edit-the-default-replication-zone) or for specific [databases](configure-replication-zones.html#create-a-replication-zone-for-a-database), [tables](configure-replication-zones.html#create-a-replication-zone-for-a-table), or [rows](configure-replication-zones.html#create-a-replication-zone-for-a-partition) (Enterprise-only).

 {{site.data.alerts.callout_info}}
-Underprovisioning storage leads to node crashes when the disks fill up.
+Under-provisioning storage leads to node crashes when the disks fill up.
 Once this has happened, it is difficult to recover from.
-To prevent your disks from filling up, provision enough storage for your workload, monitor your disk usage, and use a ballast file as described above.
+To prevent your disks from filling up, provision enough storage for your workload, monitor your disk usage, and use a [ballast file](cluster-setup-troubleshooting.html#automatic-ballast-files).
 For more information, see [capacity planning issues](cluster-setup-troubleshooting.html#capacity-planning-issues) and [storage issues](cluster-setup-troubleshooting.html#storage-issues).
 {{site.data.alerts.end}}

 ##### Disk I/O

-Disks must be able to achieve **500 IOPS and 30 MB/s per vCPU**.
+Disks must be able to achieve {% include {{ page.version.version }}/prod-deployment/provision-disk-io.md %}.

-- Monitor IOPS for higher service times.
-If they exceed 1-5 ms, you will need to add more devices or expand the cluster to reduce the disk latency.
-To monitor IOPS, use tools such as `iostat` (part of `sysstat`).

-- To calculate IOPS, use [sysbench](https://github.com/akopytov/sysbench).
+- [Monitor IOPS](common-issues-to-monitor.html#disk-iops) using the DB Console and `iostat`.
+Ensure that they remain within acceptable values.

+- Use [sysbench](https://github.com/akopytov/sysbench) to benchmark IOPS on your cluster.
 If IOPS decrease, add more nodes to your cluster to increase IOPS.

+- {% include {{ page.version.version }}/prod-deployment/prod-guidance-lvm.md %}

 - The optimal configuration for striping more than one device is [RAID 10](https://en.wikipedia.org/wiki/Nested_RAID_levels#RAID_10_(RAID_1+0)).
 RAID 0 and 1 are also acceptable from a performance perspective.

 {{site.data.alerts.callout_info}}
-Disk I/O especially affects performance on write-heavy workloads.
-For more context, see [Reads and Writes in CockroachDB](architecture/reads-and-writes-overview.html#write-scenario).
+Disk I/O especially affects [performance on write-heavy workloads](architecture/reads-and-writes-overview.html#network-and-i-o-bottlenecks).
+For more information, see [capacity planning issues](cluster-setup-troubleshooting.html#capacity-planning-issues) and [node liveness issues](cluster-setup-troubleshooting.html#node-liveness-issues).
 {{site.data.alerts.end}}

 ##### Node density testing configuration